NazrulIslam-Chowdhury/softnio-task/README.md

 ## 1. Project Overview

-This is a simple restaurant landing page.
+This is a simple restaurant landing page,where user can see .

 ## 2. Key Architectural Choices